How to use git worktree to optimize git workflow

 This feature is a relief for all the developers working on complex code with multiple code branches.
 Without switching across different branches, developers can work in various branches without worrying about errors without switching across other branches.
 It has saved developers time and effort and reduced the risk of accidentally committing changes to the wrong branch.

-How to use “Git Worktree”?
+How to use “git worktree”?

 Create a new branch in the Git repository, named “my-branch” using the following command.